EpidataSA/redmine-connector/doc/sample.md

 * Click to accept terms and conditions of the product, then click **Finish**.

 * Click **Restart Now** to complete the installation.
-After you install the connector and restart Studio, the PeopleSoft connector is available in the palette in the Connectors category.
+After you install the connector and restart Studio, the Redmine connector is available in the palette in the Connectors category.

 ### Step 2: Create Demo project